SolitarySpiral/python-image-dowloader/README.md

 ```
 save_dir = 'D:/ghd/img/'
 ```
-2. Input positiv tag (multiple tags doesn't work, only one) (and extra tag, to down load 2 simple tag to one folder)
+2. Input positiv tag (multiple tags work too) (and extra tags, to download 2 simple tag to one folder)
-3. Black list tags (doesn't work)
+3. Black list tags (it works not!)
 4. Run and wait.

 - original author and code https://github.com/Alfa-Q/python-nozomi